 Top art auction house Strauss & Co's trailblazing fine wine auctions have proven a hit with South African wine lovers stacked with rare and covetable local wines.
-The latest online wine auction takes place on September 14.
-Ahead of the sale we talked to top wine merchant Higgo Jacobs about collecting SA fine wines.
+We talked to top wine merchant Higgo Jacobs about collecting SA fine wines.

 Launched in 2019, Strauss & Co's fine wine auctions are the first of their kind in the country.
 Leading the Strauss Fine Wine partnership is foremost South African wine merchant and sommelier Higgo Jacobs who is also a senior judge at the International Wine Challenge (IWC) and Decanter World Wine Awards.
 He's also a founding member and past chairman of the South African Sommelier Association, as well as Director of By-Laws for the ASI (Association de le Sommellerie Internationale), the international regulatory body for the sommelier profession.What brought you into the wine sales world?